eProsima/Micro-XRCE-DDS-docs/docs/optimization.rst

    However, if the history of an output stream is full (no messages confirmed by the *Agent* yet), no more messages can be stored in the stream.
    For input streams, the history is used for recovering lost messages faster while reducing the bandwidth.
-   If your connection is highly reliable and saving memory is a priority, a reduced history can be used.
+   If the connection is highly reliable and saving memory is a priority, a reduced history can be used.

 Stream size
    In case of reliable communciation, this size is equal to :code:`MAX_MESSAGE_SIZE * HISTORY`.